 Sedative hypnotics carry risks for dependence, tolerance, and rebound insomnia:

-Brands.
 Non-benzodiazepine hypnotics currently approved in the United States are:

 General side effects may include:

-All non-benzodiazepine drugs carry labels warning that that these drugs can cause sleep-related behavior, including driving, making phone calls, and preparing and eating food while asleep.
-(Most cases of sleepwalking and sleep driving likely occur when patients use zolpidem along with alcohol or other drugs or take more than the recommended dose.)
-In addition, severe allergic reactions (anaphylaxis) and facial swelling (angioedema) can occur even the first time one of these drugs is taken.
+All non-benzodiazepine drugs carry labels warning that these drugs can cause strange sleep-related behavior, including driving, making phone calls, and preparing and eating food while asleep.
+Most cases of sleepwalking and sleep driving likely occur when people use the drug along with alcohol or other drugs or take more than the recommended dose.

 Anyone who receives a prescription for these medicines will get a patient medication guide explaining the risks of the drugs and the precautions to take.
 Talk to your doctor if you have any questions concerning these drugs or their potential side effects.